 Who was Saint Honoré?

 He was born in the village of Port-le-Grand, in Ponthieu, at the beginning of the 6th century.
-He was ordained bishop of Amiens and was sanctified in the 11th century.

-Meanwhile, in 1202, a Parisian baker offered 9 acres of land to build a chapel in his honor.
+Later, in 1202, a Parisian baker offered 9 acres of land to build a chapel in his honor.

 Why did you name a pastry shop after it?